deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ### What do I do if Deckhouse fails to retrieve updates from the release channel?

 * Make sure that the desired release channel is [configured](#how-do-i-set-the-desired-release-channel).
-* Make sure that the DNS name of the Deckhouse image repository is resolved correctly.
+* Make sure that the DNS name of the Deckhouse container registry is resolved correctly.

-  Retrieve and compare the IP addresses of the Deckhouse image repository (`registry.deckhouse.io`) on one of the nodes and in the Deckhouse pod.
+  Retrieve and compare the IP addresses of the Deckhouse container registry (`registry.deckhouse.io`) on one of the nodes and in the Deckhouse pod.
 They should match.

-  Here is how you can retrieve the IP address of the Deckhouse image repository on a node:
+  Here is how you can retrieve the IP address of the Deckhouse container registry on a node:

   ```shell
   $ getent ahosts registry.deckhouse.io